Environment Baselining Pilot

 Podcast

-Hear more about the pilot from AHDB's CEO, Graham Wilkinson, and Livestock Science and Environment Director, Chris Gooderham, in our podcast below:
+Hear more about the pilot from AHDB's CEO, Graham Wilkinson, and Environment Director, Chris Gooderham.

 • A range of production systems within each sector

-• A range of land management uses and practices, including the use of animal manures on arable land
+• A range of land management uses and practices, including the use of animal manure on arable land

 • A number of mixed farms to explore how mixed farming systems impact carbon stocks and other measurements